Pythonic Containers¶

 All the way back in Lecture 1, the simplest

-of variable types were presented (namely, int
+of variable types were presented (namely, int, float, and

 Lecture 3, NumPy was introduced, with its

-type serving as the workhorse for a variety of applications,
+ndarray type serving as the workhorse for a variety of applications,

 particularly those with a numerical flavor.
 In this lecture, the